EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-instantiates the Priestley-Taylor term for sublimation following GLEAM. computes sublimation following GLEAM
+Sublimation using the Priestley-Taylor term following the GLEAM approach.

 **Parameters**
 - **Fields**